Star Wars: The Acolyte: Viewership

-Disney announced that the series had 4.8 million views in its first day of release and 11.1 million views across its first five days, marking the streaming service's biggest series premiere of 2024 so far.
+Disney announced that the series had 4.8 million views in its first day of release and 11.1 million views across its first five days, marking the streaming service's biggest series premiere of 2024.
 The five-day viewership was below that of the previous Star Wars series, Ahsoka (14 million views).
 Nielsen Media Research, which records streaming viewership on U.S. television screens, estimated that the first two episodes were watched for 488 million minutes during the week of June 3.
 This put it seventh on the company's weekly streaming originals chart.
 The estimated viewership was lower than the premieres of previous Star Wars series Andor (624 million minutes), Ahsoka (829 million minutes), and the third season of The Mandalorian (823 million minutes).
 The Acolyte was sixth on Nielsen's streaming originals chart the following week with 370 million minutes viewed, before dropping off the chart in the week of its fourth episode.
 The series returned to Nielsen's chart in tenth place for the week of its finale episode with 335 million minutes viewed; this was believed to be the lowest for any Star Wars series' finale.
 With The Acolytes cancellation in August 2024, Deadline Hollywood and Variety both noted that the series had declining viewership after debuting to strong numbers with its premiere.

 Whip Media, which tracks viewership data for the more than 25 million worldwide users of its TV Time app, calculated that The Acolyte was the most-watched original streaming series for U.S. viewership during its first week of release.
 It dropped to third place on the next week's chart, behind Netflix's Bridgerton and Amazon Prime Video's The Boys, and spent the rest of its run at second place on the chart behind The Boys.
 JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, estimated that The Acolyte was the top streaming series in the U.S. for the week ending June 9.
 Data was also published for the weeks ending June 30 and July 14 in which the series was listed seventh on the chart, and it was placed fifth on the company's list for the month of July.
 Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, included The Acolyte in the top ten of its weekly streaming chart for the first three weeks it was released, but the series did not appear on the chart for the rest of its run.
 Luminate, which also gathers viewership data from smart TVs in the U.S., said The Acolyte was the second-most watched series on Disney+ in 2024 with 2.7 billion minutes viewed, behind only Percy Jackson and the Olympians (3 billion minutes).